zbtolon/customer-portal/cpmanacctconfsso.md

 # Configuring single sign-on
 {: #customerportal_confssoserv}

 If you're the master user of an account or have administrative access to it, you can configure single sign-on.
-Configuring single sign-on for {{site.data.keyword.BluSoftlayer_full}} infrastructure is a two-step process.
+Configuring single sign-on for {{site.data.keyword.BluSoftlayer_full}} infrastructure is a two step process.
 First, you select and set up your identity provider.
 Then, you set up {{site.data.keyword.BluSoftlayer_notm}} infrastructure to receive the authentication request from your identity provider.
 {:shortdesc}

 ## Selecting and setting up your identity provider
 {: #cp_setupidprov}

-If you don't have an identity provider, first select one and set it up.
+If you don't already have an identity provider, first select one and set it up.
 You can use the following identity providers with {{site.data.keyword.BluSoftlayer_notm}}:
-* Ping Identity&reg;
+* Ping Identity&reg;,
-* OneLogin&trade;
+* OneLogin&trade;,
-* IBM&reg; Cloud Security Enforcer
+* IBM&reg; Cloud Security Enforcer,
-* IBM Cloud Identity Services
+* IBM Cloud Identity Services.
 Contact your {{site.data.keyword.BluSoftlayer_notm}} infrastructure Sales Representative for more information.

-If your identity provider isn't set up already, you can contact your identity provider support for specific steps.
+If you don't already have an identity provider set up, you can contact your identity provider support for specific steps.
 You can also use the following high-level steps to configure your identity provider:
 1. Prepare your identity provider environment by downloading and installing the executable file.
 2. Configure your identity provider to work with {{site.data.keyword.BluSoftlayer_notm}} authentication.